nczeroshift/avrkit/README.md

 #avrkit

 ##About
-A collection of functions for embedded development with atmel atmega8.
+A collection of functions for embedded development with atmel avr devices.

 ##Supported devices
 * atmega8